-A complimentary copy of this book was provided by Celebrate Lit, Netgalley.
+This book was provided to me by Celebrate Lit, Netgalley.
 I was not required to write a positive review, and have not been compensated for this.
 All opinions are my own.

 Published by BARBOUR PUB Incorporated on 2017-10